Making a reservation & payment

 Can I expect fast & free Wi-Fi at my accommodations?

-Many accommodation providers still charge an hourly fee for Wi-Fi access.
-Some offer Wi-Fi access free of charge, and this will be highlighted in your accommodation description if this is the case.
+Many accommodation providers offer WiFi access free of charge, and some offer a faster service for a minimal upgrade charge.
 It is reasonable to expect that if you are visiting a remote or country location that your internet access is likely to be non-existent or slower than in the major cities.

 What should I pack?